digital-medicine-research-group-UNAV/RNACOREX/README.md

 `tqdm` 4.65.0 +

-For the DGE developed in the article code the next requirements has to be taken into account.
+For the DGE developed in the article code the next requirements have to be taken into account.

 `R` 4.3.0 +